shinsouhitoshi1203/shinsouhitoshi1203/README.md

 wanna see other hidden repositories? sure, [click me](https://github.com/shinsouhitoshi1203?tab=repositories)

-also, i used to have some other projects (it was made like 4 yrs ago and certainly the interface wasn't as good as now). unfortunately, i lost the source of the projects so i couldn't upload on github. therefore, ill upload the videos of projects
+also, i had some other projects (it was made like 4 yrs ago and certainly the interface wasn't as good as now). unfortunately, i lost the source of the projects so i couldn't upload on github. therefore, ill upload the videos of projects

 links are [**here**](//)